“All that we are is the result of what we have thought: it is founded on our thoughts, it is made up of our thoughts.” Dhammapada

 The word Tarot can be translated as The Book.
 “Reading” the Tarot, usually refers to its use in fortunetelling, but the Tarot can also be read much like one might read a book — with an eye to gaining knowledge.

 The Ace of Swords (Ace of Spades in a conventional deck), like all the aces in the Tarot cards, is the essence of its suit.
 Swords represent the element air, which symbolizes the mind that thinks and discriminates.
-It’s one of the traditional four basic elements, along with earth (matter), water (emotion) and fire (spirit).
+It’s one of the traditional four basic elements, along with Coins (earth or matter), Cups (water or emotion) and Wands (fire or spirit).

 I find it interesting that the thinking mind is represented by a sword, and a two-edged sword at that.
 The fact that the word “word” appears in “sword” is even noteworthy in the quirky way that puns and associations can take on illogical, parallel meanings in occult speculations.